Circle of fifths: Diatonic circle of fifths

 The diatonic circle of fifths is the circle of fifths encompassing only members of the diatonic scale.
 Therefore, it contains a diminished fifth, in C major between B and F. See structure implies multiplicity.

 The circle progression is commonly a circle of fifths through the diatonic chords, including one diminished chord.
 A circle progression in C major with chords I–IV–viio–iii–vi–ii–V–I is shown below.

 Chromatic circle

-The circle of fifths is closely related to the chromatic circle, which also arranges the twelve equal-tempered pitch classes in a circular ordering.
+The circle of fifths is closely related to the chromatic circle, which also arranges the equal-tempered pitch classes of a particular tuning in a circular ordering.
 A key difference between the two circles is that the chromatic circle can be understood as a continuous space where every point on the circle corresponds to a conceivable pitch class, and every conceivable pitch class corresponds to a point on the circle.
-By contrast, the circle of fifths is fundamentally a discrete structure, and there is no obvious way to assign pitch classes to each of its points.
+By contrast, the circle of fifths is fundamentally a discrete structure arranged through distinct intervals, and there is no obvious way to assign pitch classes to each of its points.
 In this sense, the two circles are mathematically quite different.